beamable/Changelogs/beamable-tools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [5.0.0] - 2025-06-06
+### Added
+- New Code Analyzer to return compile time error for async void Callable methods.
+- New Code Fixer to fix async void Callable methods on IDE.
+- New Code Analyzer to validate Federations.
+- New Code Fixer to Implement possible fixes for Federations.
+- New Code Fixer to Solve Microservice classes missing Attribute or Partial keyword.
+- New Code Analyzer to Check if Microservice Callable Methods return are inside Microservice Scope (Needs to be enabled by adding `<BeamValidateCallableTypesExistInSharedLibraries>true</BeamValidateCallableTypesExistInSharedLibraries>` to MS C# project)
+- New Code Analyzer and Fixer for Microservice ID non matches the `<BeamId>` csproj property.
+- New Code Analyzer and Fixer for non-readonly static fields on Microservice classes.
+- Added support for Int32 and FString on Enum deserialization in Unreal code generation.
+- Enums in the Unreal code gen is now EBeam[ENUM_NAME] instead of E[ENUM_NAME].
+We decided to update our enums to avoid potential conflicts with external code enums.
+- New Microservice Client Code Generator for Unity that used OAPI for the generation.
+- `MicroserviceBootstrapper` creates OAPI document after building the Microservice
+- Added support for generating `FDateTime` instead of `FString` in Unreal code generation.
+- Added `beam config --set [--no-overrides]` command to enable local overrides to config variables like `PID`.
+  The intended usage of this command is to allow a user to select their current realm WITHOUT changing the `configuration-defaults.json` file which is committed to version control.
+- Added `beam org realms` command that prints out a list of all available realms for the requesting user.
+- New `beam content` command pallet for SAMS and Engine-integration usage.
+- CLI can emit open telemetry data when `BEAM_TELEMETRY` environment variable is enabled.

+### Changed
+- Logging uses `ZLogger` instead of `Serilog`
+- Revise the categorization of all generated Blueprint nodes to enhance discoverability in Unreal Engine.
+- `OptionalString` overrides `.ToString()` for easier print debugging.
+- `beam me` command now also gives you back your active token information, but no longer gives you the `deviceIds` for a user
+- `beam init -q --cid my-game --username my@email.com --password my_password` now honors the quiet flag correctly.
+It'll auto-select the realm as the oldest development realm.
+- `IAccessToken`, the interface representing a Beamable access/refresh token pair, now exposes the `IssuedAt`/`ExpiresIn` data in addition to the `ExpiresAt` date.
+- `beam checks scan` includes fixes for CLI 5 upgrade
+- `beam org new` no longer creates an organization directly on the CLI.
+Instead it opens the browser to the Beamable portal registrations page
+- `beam project generate-client` is no longer the default post-build action.
+Use `beam project generate-client-oapi` instead

+### Fixed
+- Fixed an issue in which running `beam deploy release` when CID was an alias resulted in an error in execution.
+- Fixed `useLocal: true` in Scheduler Microservice invocation when the C#MS is remotely deployed.

 ## [4.3.0] - 2025-05-08
 ### Added
 - `.beamignore` files may be used to ignore services and storages from the `beam deploy` commands.